Beyond the space

 - Commitment issues (mental, emotional and psychological challenges).

-But for any problem there is always a solution: The Nomad Social Responsibility manifesto encourages people to follow the following values and implement them into their lives:
+But for any problem there is always a solution: The Nomad Social Responsibility manifesto encourages people to follow the following values and implement them in their lives:

 - Social responsibility